Today's Articles

 Thompson was supposed to be on American Airlines Flight 77 on September 11, 2001; the flight deliberately crashed into the Pentagon in Arlington County, Virginia, near Washington DC, killing all 64 people on board.
 His place on the flight was canceled.
 Ten years later, he would reunite with the booker who removed him from that flight on The Jim Rome Show.
 After retiring from coaching, Thompson remained active in basketball as a commentator for professional and collegiate games.
 He hosted The John Thompson Show, a sports talk show on ESPN 980 in Washington, D.C., until February 2012.
 He is perhaps best remembered as a commentator for having begun interviews with the statement, "Let me ask you a question.”
 Thompson left ESPN 980 in March 2012 to pursue other broadcasting opportunities.
 He continued to spend much time around the Georgetown basketball program, including traveling to road games and participating in press conferences.

-The Hall of Fame coach led Georgetown's consecutive postseason appearances while also maintaining a player graduation rate of 97%.
-John Thompson died on August 31, 2020, aged 78.
+The Hall of Fame coach led Georgetown to consecutive postseason appearances while maintaining a player graduation rate of 97%.
+John Thompson died on August 31, 2020, at the age of 78.

 To become a Coach